DavidTunnell/upstudy-fullstack-react-graphql-apollo-server-node-express-mongodb/README.md

 Since you can't fork your own repos, this project was initially duplicated from my [web portfolio repo](https://github.com/DavidTunnell/david-tunnell-dot-com-react-mern).
 I then integrated the user account, authentication, GraphQL, Apollo server and client functionality from my [reading list search engine repo](https://github.com/DavidTunnell/reading-list-search-engine-graphql-apollo-server-react-node-express-mongodb).
 The web apps functionality is being built on top of this base.

+The user management system utilizes JSON Web Tokens generated on the server during login and then passed on subsequent calls from the client for additional security.
+The token also contains information about the user that is logged in.
+The server also checks the validity of these tokens when making calls that are behind authentication via custom middleware (`authMiddleware()`).
+Since it is added as a header for the Apollo Server wrapper it works everywhere in the React application.

 This project uses the following technologies/libraries.

 -   [GraphQL](https://graphql.org/) as an API Querying Language